Grate-Oracle-Lewot/GrateCrystal/README.md

 - Deleting your save file is now a simple option in the opening menu, and changing the clock is now a simple option in the Pokégear
 - Nayru62's advanced Pokédex shows base stats, learnsets, encounter rates, and much more
 - New Pokédex entries for every Pokémon
-- Colorful type, category, and status icons from Polished Crystal, via Nayru62's tutorial
+- Colorful type, category, and status icons from Polished Crystal, via Nayru62's tutorial (with some help from Th3Element05)
 - Time Capsule replaced with player gender swap machine
 - Poké Seer replaced with move reminder
 - Egg move tutor unlockable in Kanto